mandricigor/repeat-aware/docs/datasets.md

 <br><br>

-Please free to download the **Reference Scaffolding** and experiment with your scaffolding tool of choice.
-We strongly believe that our framework is a helpful tool in scaffolding assembly research.
+Please feel free to download the **Reference Scaffolding** and experiment with your scaffolding tool of choice.
+We strongly believe that our framework is a helpful tool for a scaffolding assembly research.